-5. In the body of that e-mail, answer all of the questions related to these three (3) topics, providing complete tenable arguments (claim + evidence from your Peer Review + reasoning) for each answer:
+5. In the body of the e-mail, answer these three questions, providing complete tenable arguments for each answer:

-A. THE SURPRISE ELEMENT: What is the one element of your PR#2 that most surprised you during your re-reading?
+A. THE SURPRISE ELEMENT: What is the one element of your final draft that most surprised you during your re-reading?

 - If the surprise was pleasant, explain WHY and what lesson you have learned. - If the surprise was unpleasant, explain WHY and what lesson you have learned.

-You can find two examples below. - B. A MOMENT OF MILD EMBARRASSMENT: What one sentence in your PR#2 that makes you least happy, and WHY?
+You can find two examples below.

+B. A MOMENT OF MILD EMBARRASSMENT: What one sentence makes you least happy, and WHY?
 In addition, rewrite the sentence in a way that makes you happy now, and explain how it produces that effect.
-You can find an example below. - C. A SOURCE OF PRIDE: What one sentence are you most proud of in your PR#2, and WHY?
+You can find an example below.

+C. A SOURCE OF PRIDE: What one sentence are you most proud of in your essay, and WHY?
 Find one great sentence, type it into the e-mail, and tell your instructor why you chose that sentence.
 Be very specific!
+You may NOT use the sentences that was also your "Surprise Element."
 You can find an example below.

-These analyses will be assessed for insightfulness, effort, and completeness.
-A "Coursework" assessment of 20 marks is available for the best work.

-Deadline: These notes are due before you depart class today.

-EXAMPLES:

-Please note that these examples are derived from narrative essays.
-They should allow you to see complete responses, but your work will look slightly sifferent as you assess elements of analytical writing.
+Marks for the essay process will be posted after you have submitted this Final Reflection.
+If you are eager to learn your mark on your EDEE, you may politely request it at the end of your e-mail.

-All examples are provided with the permission of the students who wrote them.
+Please note that all examples are provided with the permission of the students who wrote them.